 "Stormwater runoff is generated when precipitation from rain and snowmelt events flows over land or impervious surfaces and does not percolate into the ground.
 As the runoff flows over the land or impervious surfaces (paved streets, parking lots, and building rooftops), it accumulates debris, chemicals, sediment or other pollutants that could adversely affect water quality if the runoff is discharged untreated."
 (EPA, 2010)

 Adams 12 Five Star Schools is sampling drinking water in all Five Star school buildings that serve preschool and elementary-aged students to ensure it meets the state of Colorado’s new guidelines for lead.
 Lead is not present in the water sent to our schools from the cities, but it can get into the water as it moves through lead-containing plumbing and fixtures.

-Starting in January 2017, we began sampling the water in drinking fountains, kitchen food prep sinks, lounge sinks and any other fixtures used for drinking water in all Five Star schools.
-The district plans to complete sampling of all schools* and results will be sent to families and posted online as they become available.
-All sampling work is expected to be completed by the end of the 2016-2017 school year.
+Starting in January 2023, we will begin sampling the water in bottle fillers, drinking fountains, kitchen food prep sinks, lounge sinks and any other fixtures used for drinking water in Five Star elementary and K-8 schools.

 *Please note that charter schools handle their own facilities and will need to be contacted directly about water sampling.